amaan-19/SortMate/README.md

 - **Authentication**: Securely authenticate with Google OAuth2
 - **Date-based Organization**: Automatically labels emails by year and month
 - **Batch Processing**: Efficiently processes multiple emails at once
-- **Real-time Monitoring** (in development): Watch for new emails using Gmail API webhooks and Google Cloud Pub/Sub
+- **Real-time Monitoring**: Watch for new emails using Gmail API webhooks and Google Cloud Pub/Sub
+- **Command-line Interface**: Flexible options for running the application
+- **Logging**: Comprehensive logging system for monitoring and debugging

 ## Project Structure